So You Think You Can Dance (British TV series)

 So You Think You Can Dance is a televised dance competition and reality show that launched in the United Kingdom in January 2010 with a format based on an American show by the same name.
 The show was broadcast on BBC One.
 The presentation of the show is similar to that of the Pop Idol series of singing competitions, also created by Simon Fuller and Nigel Lythgoe.
-The show focuses not only on the dancers' talent, but also showcases new works by notable choreographers, crafted specifically for the dancers and the show.
+The show focuses not only on the contestants' talent, but also showcases new works by notable choreographers, crafted specifically for the contestants and the show.

-Program history
+Programme history

 So You Think You Can Dance is hosted by British entertainer Cat Deeley, who had also been the host of the U.S. version since season 2.

 In the initial televised audition phase of the show, contestants dance in front of the judges – Nigel Lythgoe, Louise Redknapp, Arlene Phillips and Sisco Gomez – in the hope of getting through to the "choreography camp" round.
 After a further selection process, the judges decide who they would like to perform during the live shows of the competition, during which the public vote for their favourite act following a weekly live performance by a celebrity performer.
 The show does not have a specific type of dance, contestants can do what dance style they choose.
 However, they will be asked to learn other dances throughout the competition.
 The first contestant to win the title of "Britain's Favourite Dancer" was Charlie Bruce, who won in 2010.

 It was initially announced that season two would have Alexandra Burke as a guest judge throughout the auditions and choreographer camp, to pull in more of the viewing audience.
 However, it was later announced that all four judges from season one would return as the main judges.

 So You Think You Can Dance first premiered on 2 January 2010, beginning with one audition show, introducing the top 14 and others at audition.
 Five elimination rounds were followed by a final, with performances and results shown on the same night.
 The winner would receive a prize, and would earn the title of "Britain's Favourite Dancer".
 The winner received £100,000 cash and a trip to Hollywood, where the winner performed in the U.S. season finale.

 The show was axed by BBC One due to the second series' low ratings, and because they had bought the broadcasting rights for the UK version of The Voice.